 Traditional Medicines and OTC Products

 Get the lowdown on traditional medicines and OTC products in Colombian pharma.
-Prepared in association with Cavelier Abogados, a leading global law firm, this is an extract from The Pharma Legal Handbook: Colombia, available to purchase here for USD 99.
+Prepared in association with Cavelier Abogados, a leading global law firm, this is an extract from The Pharma Legal Handbook: Colombia, available to purchase here for GBP 99.

 1. What are the regulatory requirements for traditional, herbal, complementary, or alternative medicines and devices?